Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 3. **Generate Clip 2** → Image-to-video with exported frame + Clip 2 prompt
 4. **Repeat** → Export last frame of Clip 2 → Generate Clip 3, etc.
 5. **Stitch** → Combine all clips in editor
+6. **Add Audio** → Use sound design from prompts to add music, ambient, and foley

 ### Why NOT screenshots?
 ❌ Wrong resolution